 Approval rate over time

-Year-over-year approval rate across Judge Stevens Bentley's docket.
+Year-over-year approval rate across Judge Bentley's docket.
 Annual rates fluctuate with the mix of cases SSA assigns; the longer-run pattern is more informative than any single year.

 Decision pattern